Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Crossing Cabinet Creek

-The decent trail ended abruptly after a brief descent to Cabinet Creek at 4100’.
-It’s the last place I saw any more flagging as well.
-Later we crossed the shallow water on rocks after pacing along the shore.
+The decent trail ended abruptly after dropping briefly to Cabinet Creek at 4100′.
+I looked around for more flagging but didn’t see any more.
+Soon, we crossed the shallow water on rocks after pacing along the shore.

-We moved southwest by the water as more down trees were higher up on the slope.
-Even so, we still needed to deal with quite a few logs en route.
+We walked southwest near the creek as there were more down trees away from the water.
+Despite the open forest, we needed to deal with many windfalls en route.
 Cabinet Creek, now to the south, was always within earshot.

 Not the top of Gabriel Peak